-Key Risk Existing Control Measures Risk Management Actions Regular Monitoring Meetings with WDC Significant reduction in West Dunbartonshire Council funding Annual Performance Report to WDC Infrastructure Committee On an annual basis explore options for efficiency savings and opportunities for increasing income.
-Continue to explore options for efficiency savings and opportunities for increasing income.
-Asset portfolio does not receive necessary investment from WDC Annual maintenance budget for Leisure Centres of115k and for Community Facilities of £95k; and £40k Pavilions (not increased since beginning of Trust) WDC Capital Programme Review Asset portfolio and agree with WDC what projects to be forwarded to WDC's Capital Programme for consideration WDC Capital ProgrammeWDC Spend to Save Submit applications to WDC's Capital Programme
+Key Risk Existing Control Measures Risk Management Actions Regular Monitoring Meetings with WDC Significant reduction in West Dunbartonshire Council funding Annual Performance Report to WDC Infrastructure Committee Continue to explore options for efficiency savings and opportunities for increasing On an annual basis explore options for efficiency savings and opportunities for increasing income. income.
+Asset portfolio does not receive necessary Annual maintenance budget for Leisure Centres of115k and for Community Facilities of £95k; and £40k Pavilions (not increased since beginning of Trust) Review Asset portfolio and agree with WDC what projects to be forwarded to WDC's Capital Programme for consideration investment from WDC WDC Capital Programme Submit applications to WDC's WDC Spend to Save Capital Programme

-Key Risk Existing Control Measures Risk Management Actions Adverse PR following the implementation of the Council's recommendations from their Review of Community Facilities • N/A Agreement of any press releases to protect reputation of WDLT & West Dunbartonshire Council Insufficient (WDC CRA) funds to carry out an effective repair and maintenance programme for premises and equipment / plant Maintenance Contracts in place including outdoor and 3G pitches Maintenance &amp; Repairs Budget in place PAT carried out Preventative Maintenance programmes in place Effective management of the large WDC repair and maintenance budgets.
+Key Risk Existing Control Measures Risk Management Actions Adverse PR following the implementation of the Council's recommendations from their Review of Community Facilities • N/A Agreement of any press releases to protect reputation of WDLT &amp; West Dunbartonshire Council Insufficient (WDC CRA) funds to carry out an effective repair and maintenance programme for premises and equipment / plant Maintenance Contracts in place including outdoor and 3G pitches Maintenance &amp; Repairs Budget in place PAT carried out Preventative Maintenance programmes in place Effective management of the large WDC repair and maintenance budgets.
 These are reviewed at regular meetings between WDLT Operational Managers and WDC maintenance officers Review of (WDC) Maintenance Budgets Potential increase in competition for leisure activities, including budget gym sector and private operators All inclusive DD Membership (Gym, Fitness Classes, Swimming &amp; Health Suite) Staffed Gyms Range of Memberships A pricing Policy has been developed and approved by the Board (August 2016) Competitive Pricing Policy High quality service delivery Continue to review external competitors To continue to identify market trends